 Due to the heterogeneous and dynamic nature of the sea, where sea ice is a medium composed of sea ice floes varying in thickness and size, while also being covered in rubble fields, pressure ridges, and snow features such as sastrugi and dunes, surface roughness observations is also of great interest.
 Variations in the surface roughness tends to impact the shape of the satellite altimeter waveform, which again impacts the waveform retracking point, depending on the retracker used.
 Elevations extracted from commonly used retrackers such as the TRMFA, are affected by the surface roughness, and studies dedicated to correcting the retracked elevations for the surface roughness are needed.
-Physical retrackers on the other hand takes the surface roughness into account but needs input data of the surface roughness.
-Elevations from airborne or drone swath lidars can be used to produce roughness estimates and to calibrate roughness on satellite scales (MacGregor et al., 2021 [RD71], Beckers et al. (2015) [RD14]).
+Physical retrackers on the other hand takes the surface roughness into account but needs input data of the surface roughness on satellite scales (MacGregor et al., 2021 [RD70], Beckers et al. (2015) [RD13]).
 Furthermore, the fine-resolution footprint and accuracy of such data can detect pressure ridge sails, which are otherwise difficult to observe with satellite altimetry.
 Finally, analysis of the entire Arctic Sea ice height record from ATM data demonstrated how sea ice heights exhibit a more lognormal, as opposed to Gaussian, height distribution.
-This information was fed to a new physical retracker applied to radar altimeter observations from CryoSat-2 to provide improved elevation observations (MacGregor et al., 2021 [RD71]).
+This information was fed to a new physical retracker applied to radar altimeter observations from CryoSat-2 to provide improved elevation observations (MacGregor et al., 2021 [RD70]).